grigsbyanthony/qiime-time/README.md

 This Python script provides an automated, interactive workflow for analyzing microbiome data using QIIME2.
 The script guides users through a complete analysis pipeline from raw sequence data to publication-ready visualizations and exportable data formats, with built-in file existence checks to enable efficient reruns.

-## Features

-- **Interactive Workflow**: Guides users through each step with clear prompts and explanations
-- **Smart Rerun Capability**: Checks for existing output files and skips completed steps
-- **Visual Progress Indicators**: Animated spinner shows when commands are running
-- **Customizable Parameters**: Allows adjustment of key parameters like primer sequences and truncation lengths
-- **Comprehensive Pipeline**: Covers the entire analysis from raw sequences to diversity metrics and taxonomic classification
-- **Automatic Visualization**: Opens QIIME2 visualizations in a web browser
-- **Data Export**: Exports QIIME2 artifacts to standard formats for downstream analysis

-## Prerequisites

-Before running the script, ensure you have:

-1. QIIME2 installed and activated in your environment
-2. A directory named `paired-end-demultiplexed` containing your demultiplexed FASTQ files
-3. A `metadata.tsv` file with your sample metadata
-4. A `classifier.qza` file for taxonomic classification

 ## Pipeline Steps